Is There Room For A 240-HP Turbine?

 Key Takeaways:

-• Diemech Turbine Solutions is showcasing a new 241-HP, 125-pound TP 100 turbine engine at Sun 'n Fun, developed in agreement with Czech-based PBS.
+• Diemech Turbine Solutions is showcasing a lightweight (125 lbs), 241-HP TP 100 turbine engine, developed in agreement with Czech-based PBS.

-• The engine will be available in both turboprop and turboshaft versions, with its primary market thrust being the availability of heavy fuels (Jet A or low-sulphur diesel) due to the international decline of avgas.
+• The engine will be certified in both turboprop and turboshaft versions, primarily targeting the market for heavy fuel solutions like Jet A or low-sulphur diesel.

-• Diemech plans to install the TP100 in an RV-10 test bed, pursue U.S. certification, and expects to begin flying in the U.S. by mid-next year.
+• Diemech plans to install the TP 100 in an RV-10 for U.S. flight testing and certification, expecting to be flying by mid-next year.

 See a mistake?
 Contact us.